-The following subsections discuss specific aspects of confidential storage.
+The following sections discuss specific aspects of confidential storage.
 Section 3.1 demonstrates different types of software-based confidential storage techniques, and Section 3.2 delves into hardware-based confidential storage.

-3.1 Software-based Confidential Storage
+3.1.
+Software-Based Confidential Storage

 Software-based solutions to confidential storage require no specialized hardware and are widely available today.
 These solutions range from encryption programs to cryptographic file systems and block-based encryption systems.
 Encryption programs reside in user space and employ cryptographic operations at a file granularity.
 Cryptographic file systems include file systems that are either tailored for encryption or extended for cryptographic functionality.
 Block-based solutions are tailored to encrypt and decrypt large chunks of data at the granularity of a partition or disk.
 Each solution has its strengths and limitations with regard to the level of confidentiality, ease-of-use, performance, and the flexibility to set policies.
+Riedel et al. [2002] and Wright et al. [2003] include further references and discussion on performance and evaluation of software-based confidential storage.

-3.1.1 Encryption Programs.
+3.1.1.
+Encryption Programs.
 Software encryption programs come in two flavors: generalized encryption programs and built-in encryption mechanisms in applications.
-Generalized encryption programs can encrypt and decrypt files using a variety of ciphers and encryption modes.
-Some examples are mcrypt, openssl, and gpg. mcrypt [Smith 2008] is a simple command-line program intended to replace the old Unix crypt program. openssl [Young and Hudson 2008] is an open source toolkit that implements the

-Secure Socket Layer and Transport Layer Security protocols as well as a general-purpose cryptography library.
-Through use of the library, one may encrypt and decrypt files through the command line.
+Generalized encryption programs can encrypt and decrypt files using a variety of ciphers and encryption modes; several examples are mcrypt, openss1, and gpg. mcrypt [Smith 2008] is a simple command-line program intended to replace the old Unix crypt program; openss1 [Young and Hudson 2008] is an open-source toolkit that implements the Secure Socket Layer and Transport Layer Security protocols as well as a generalpurpose cryptography library.
+Through use of the library, we may encrypt and decrypt files through the command line.
 The GNU Privacy Guard, or GnuPG [Koch 2008], implements the OpenPGP standard, which features a versatile key management system and allows the user to encrypt and sign data and communications using public and private keys.